-The Best Fudgy Low-Carb Keto Brownies are the perfect low-carb answer to a craving for fudgy chocolate brownies; they’re decadent and rich and completely keto.
+The Best Keto Brownies Recipe is the perfect low carb answer to a craving for fudgy chocolate brownies; they’re decadent and rich and completely keto!

 For whatever reason, certain occasions just necessitate chocolate.
 Without getting into the whithertos and whyfors, let’s just say Valentine’s Day is one such instance.
 No matter what manner in which you choose to get your fill, you can’t go wrong with anything chocolate on V-Day.

-A while ago I did some experimenting in the kitchen and came up with a really great brownie recipe (if you’re interested, the recipe is included in The Keto Queens e-book The Keto Queens Holiday Baking Recipes: Christmas Cookies and More, which is truthfully a year-round baking inspiration if you have a bit of a sweet tooth).
-They’re fudgy, moist, and flavorful (the secret ingredient I use in them will blow your mind!), and they make great use out of almond butter.
-The thing is, I wanted to come up with a brownie recipe that doesn’t have almond butter.
+A while ago I did some experimenting in the kitchen and came up with a really great brownie recipe.
+If you’re interested, the recipe is included in The Keto Queens e-book The Keto Queens Holiday Baking Recipes: Christmas Cookies and More, which is truthfully a year-round baking inspiration if you have a bit of a sweet tooth.

-Then I remembered seeing a recipe for keto brownies on Low Carb Maven.
+I remembered seeing a recipe for keto brownies on Low Carb Maven.
 The recipe was actually adapted from a cookbook by Martina Slajerova, the author of the KetoDiet Blog.
-Low Carb Maven noted in her post that the brownies aren’t actually fudgy as the name states, but they were delicious and utilized a secret ingredient: chia seeds!
+Low Carb Maven noted in her post that the brownies aren’t actually fudgy as the name states.
+However, they were delicious and utilized a secret ingredient: chia seeds!

 Whip these beauties up for Valentine’s Day or any time you’re craving a really great brownie without the carbs!